Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Main Convergence Result and Proof

-The definition of the functions $b_{ij}$ implies that they also satisfy the cut balance condition (\ref{eq:cut_balance_intro}).
+for $i=1,\ldots,n.$ The definition of the functions $b_{ij}$ implies that they also satisfy the cut-balance condition (\ref{eq:cut_balance_intro}).
 We now define $S_m(t)$ to be a weighted sum of the values of the first $m$ (sorted) agents:

 It follows from Lemma \ref{lem:deriv_weighted_avg_cutbal}, that the integrand is always nonnegative, so that $S_m(t)$ is nondecreasing.
 Moreover, since all $b_{ij}(t)$ are nonnegative, Eq.\ (\ref{eq:evol_y}) can be used to show that $y_1(0) \leq y_i(t) \leq y_n(0)$, for all $i$ and $t$.
 In particular, each $S_m(t)$ is bounded above and therefore converges.
 This implies, using induction on $i$, that every $y_i(t)$ converges to a limit $y_i^*=\lim_{t\to \infty}y_i(t) \in [y_1(0),y_n(0)] = [\min_jx_j(0),\max_jx_j(0)]$.
 Using the continuity of $x$ and the definition of $y$, it is then an easy exercise to show that each $x_i(t)$ must also converge to one of the values $y_j^*$.
 This concludes the proof of part (a) of the theorem.